- Research is on the cutting edge of high technology

 - What is the advantage of the combined Bachelor of Science / Master of Science degree program?

-EE students may obtain both a Bachelor of Science degree and a Master of Science degree in Electrical and Computer Engineering by taking applicable courses in the last half of their senior year.
+EE students may obtain both a Bachelor of Science degree and a Master of Science degree in Electrical and Computer Engineering by taking applicable courses during their senior year.
 Students interested in the BS/MS Program may apply in the Spring quarter of their junior year after they have taken their junior level courses for the BS/MS program in ECE.
 Please see the ECE Student Office for more information.

 Question Not Here?